Marion Miley: More golf success

 In the 1938 U.S. Women's Amateur, Miley once again reached the semifinals, but lost to Patty Berg.
 For the third consecutive U.S. Curtis Cup team, she was selected as a member and played in her first official matches for the team.
-With her fellow teammate Kathryn Hemphill, the two women tied in a match against Phyllis Wade and J.B.
+With her teammate Kathryn Hemphill, the two women tied in a match against Phyllis Wade and J.B.
 Walker.
 Miley also played in a singles match against Elsie Corlett and won, resulting in an overall U.S. team victory.
 A new national ranking was released in 1938 and Miley was ranked second in the United States.

 In total, Miley played in 41 major golf tournaments from 1931 to 1940, winning 22.
 A reporter described her as the "most photographed golfer in the world".
 An interview with The Courier-Journal in 1940, had her declare her goal of becoming the "best woman golfer in the world" and that she would then move on to "challenge the men".
 The beginning of 1941 saw her end up in a tie for the finals against Jean Bauer for a newly established invitational set in the Bahamas, where she met Edward VIII and Wallis Simpson.
 Afterwards, however, she had a flareup of tendonitis in her left thumb, which she stated was hampering her playing capabilities throughout the year.
 She would reach the semifinals of the Miami International Four-Ball, while also focusing on altering her swing in order to improve the well-being of her thumb, which was seemingly better by September.
 Miley competed in the U.S. Women's Amateur again in the beginning of September, but lost in the third round against heiress Sylvia Annenberg Leichner.